Volume 19 - Qom Univ Med Sci J 2025, 19 - : 0-0 | Back to browse issues page

 Send citation to:

-Kaffashi Alamdari S, Pouyamanesh J, Nasser Moghadasi A, Fathi Aghdam G. Comparing the Effectiveness of Mindfulness and Neurofeedback on the Components of Desire, Arousal, Satisfaction and Anxiety in Women with Multiple Sclerosis (MS)..
-Qom Univ Med Sci J 2025; 19
+Kaffashi Alamdari S, Poyamanesh J, Nasser Moghadasi A, Fathi Aghdam G. Comparing the Effectiveness of Mindfulness and Neurofeedback on the Components of Desire, Arousal, Satisfaction and Anxiety in Women with Multiple Sclerosis (MS)..
+Qom Univ Med Sci J 2025; 19 : 2856.2

 URL: http://journal.muq.ac.ir/article-1-4002-en.html

-1- Abhar Branch, Islamic Azad University, Abhar, Iran
+1- Department of Counseling, Abhar Branch, Islamic Azad University, Abhar, Iran.

-2- Islamic Azad University, Abhar, Iran. , jaffar_pouyamanesh@yahoo.com
+2- Department of Psychology, Abhar Branch, Islamic Azad University, Abhar, Iran. , jaffar_pouyamanesh@yahoo.com

-3- Tehran University of Medical Sciences, Tehran, Iran
+3- Department of Neurology, MS Research Center, Sina Hospital, Tehran University of Medical Sciences, Tehran, Iran.

 Background and purpose: The purpose of this study was to compare the effectiveness of mindfulness and neurofeedback on structure, arousal, satisfaction and patients with multiple sclerosis (MS).